-This section describes the priorities established for the Levee System Integrity Program (LSIP) and the relation of the program's priorities to the 10-year action plan and the ROD.
-The coming year's priorities remain essentially the same as last year with the exception that some additional emphasis and resources will be directed towards completing the Delta Risk Management Strategy (DRMS) and coupling that effort with the Delta Vision Process.
+The priorities established for the Levee System Integrity Program (LSIP) are designed to respond to the CALFED objectives and Records of Decision (ROD).
+Generally, existing programs will continue and remain the same as last year; however, changes will be made to better meet the objectives of the program.
+Additional emphasis and resources will be directed towards completing the Delta Risk Management Strategy (DRMS) and coupling that effort with the Delta Vision Process.
+The completion target for DRMS is no later than Fall 2007.
 The ROD goals for LSIP are provided below followed by a discussion of the program's relationship to the Finance Plan.
 A summary of LSIP targets to meet the program's priorities are provided at the end of this section.